thirumurthis/Learnings/nginx/nginx_tutorial.md

  - location block within the above demosite.local config, using more additional directives
  - **`try_files`** directive gives nginx a set of files or directries to look for relative to location. the first file or directory that matches gets processed , if no items in the list is matched then the last item in the list is used as uri or error code.
  - **`auto_index`** directive, this disabled by default, when enabled using keyword on, the url will list the files in the browser within that directory.
+ - **`error_page`** directive, this is used to display custom error pages.
+ - **`internal`** - tells the nginx to process any redirects to custom 404 pages as internal redirects.
+This helps to serve the 404 pages quickly.
 ```
 server {
   listen 80 default_server;